George Fellowes Prynne

-George Halford Fellowes Prynne (1853–1927) was a Victorian and Edwardian English church architect.
-Part of the High Church school of Gothic Revival Architecture, Prynne's work can be found across Southern England.

-Biography
+George Fellowes Prynne (2 April 1853 – 7 May 1927) was an English ecclesiastic architect and part of the High Church school of Gothic Revival Architecture.
+Over the course of a 50-year career, he built, decorated, restored and/or reconstructed dozens of English churches, most of which are now Listed buildings.
+He was also well known for designing superb decorative elements, particularly windows and screens.

-Early life
+Early life and education

 George Halford Fellowes Prynne was born on 2 April 1853 at Wyndham Square, Plymouth, Devon.
-He was the second son of the Rev. George Rundle Prynne and Emily Fellowes (daughter of Admiral Sir Thomas Fellowes KCB DCL).
+He was the second son of the Rev. George Rundle Prynne and Emily Fellowes, daughter of Rear Admiral Sir Thomas Fellowes.
+He was raised High Anglican; his father was the perpetual curate of St. Peter and The Holy Apostles church in Plymouth.
 His elder brother was the painter Edward Arthur Fellowes Prynne.
-George Fellowes Prynne studied at St Mary's College, Harlow.
-He went on to Chardstock College, and thence to Eastman’s Royal Naval Academy at Southsea.
+George studied at St Mary's College, Harlow and St Andrew's Academy in Chardstock then, after briefly studying to enter the Church, went instead to Eastman’s Royal Naval Academy at Southsea.

 Career

-In 1871, aged 18, Prynne sailed America to work with a cousin who had taken land, and was farming in the western states of America.
-But finding the work "trying and severe", after almost two years he travelled to Toronto and was appointed to the role of Junior Assistant in the office of architect Richard Cunningham Windyer.
+Prynne's family was not wealthy and found his education to be expensive.
+In 1871, aged 18, Prynne sailed America to work with a cousin who had taken land, and spent two years farming in the western states of America.
+Here, he learned about building log houses, barns and a brick and wooden house.
+But finding the work "trying and severe", he travelled to Toronto and was appointed to the role of Junior Assistant in the office of architect Richard Cunningham Windeyer.
+Windeyer helped Prynne further his studies and, by 1875, he had gained a senior position.

-Four years later, Prynne had gained a senior position in the office, and offer of employment from the architect George Edmund Street.
-He was employed by Street for a year, later working with architects Swinfen Harris, R.J.
-Withers, Alfred Waterhouse, and at the London School Board offices.
-He was a student at the Royal Academy between 1876 and 78.
+Also in 1875, Prynne received an offer of employment from the architect George Edmund Street, an English ecclesiastical architect who had begun his career thanks to Prynne's father.
+Prynne returned to England and, after a year at Street's firm, went back to school, studying at the Royal Academy of Arts for two years.
+After graduating in 1878, he went to work for Edward Swinfen Harris, Robert Jewell Withers, Alfred Waterhouse, and at the London School Board offices.
 He commenced independent practice in 1879.
 Prynne became Architect to the Diocese of Oxford from 1913.

-Prynne designed many parish churches in England, mostly in the southeast and southwest, and almost always on a grand scale of high church Gothic Revival architecture.
-He also undertook significant restoration work, and in all is said to have been designed or restored over 200 buildings.
-Examples include All Saints Church, West Dulwich and St Peter’s, Budleigh Salterton.

 Prynne collaborated extensively with his brother Edward Arthur Fellowes Prynne who provided artwork for a number of the architect's churches.
 This includes St Peter’s Church Staines, which possesses Edward Arthur Fellowes Prynne windows of remarkable quality and beauty.
 Other examples include altar panels at Holy Trinity, Roehampton, and St Mary, East Grinstead, and a reredos at St Mary the Virgin Church, Hayes, where both brothers Prynne are now buried.